dimcoindev/dim-cli/README.md

 The example above would create a transaction **from TDWZ55R5VIHSH5WWK6CEGAIP7D35XVFZ3RU2S5UQ**, sending `15 dim:coin` **to TD2PEY23Y6O3LNGAO4YJYNDRQS3IRTEC7PZUIWLT**.
 You can use multiple `--txMosaic`, multiple `--txAmount` and also multiple `--txRawAmount`, this is to provide with more flexibility when working with either of v1 or v2 transactions on the NEM blockchain.

+### Step 3: Security

+Securing your funds from hackers is made easy with NEM's Multisignature Accounts and Transactions.
+You can read more about Multisignature Features on the NEM Blockchain in[this article](https://docs.nem.io/en/nanowallet/multisignature-multiuser).

+It is recommended that you use Multisignature Accounts to secure your funds with multiple private keys.
+On the NEM network, this means that you need to create multiple Wallets.
+Following scenario is *safe* from hackers on the NEM network and recommended to manage DIM funds:

+#### Security: Multisignature Wallets

+- Create a premium wallet named *your-business-funds*
+- Create a premium wallet named *your-business-CFO*
+- Create a premium wallet named *your-business-manager*
+- Create a premium wallet named *your-business-backup-account*

+Now that you have created the 4 wallets, we will defined that the *your-business-funds* account is going to hold our funds and so, will be converted to a Multisignature account on the NEM network.

+With one of the three other Accounts, you must now send a `MultisigAggregateModification` transaction to convert the *your-business-funds* account into a Multisignature account.
+For example, use the *your-business-CFO* account to issue a transaction as explained here: [NEM - Convert an account to multisignature](https://nemproject.github.io/#converting-an-account-to-a-multisig-account).

+Our **recommended setup** uses a **2-of-3** multisignature configuration.
+This means that *for any transaction that is published with the* **your-business-funds** account, it will need a signature from at least *2 of the listed cosignatories* for the transaction to be accepted by the network.
+This gives you more security because the private key of the *your-business-funds* account is made obsolete and responsibility for the funds is separated on three different accounts, one of which (*your-business-backup-account*) can be used in case one of the 2 other listed cosignatories private keys is lost.

 ## Usage

 There are multiple ways to interact with this command line tools suite.
 You can use `npm` to start the installation of the CLI Package and you can specify options, command and arguments to your command line call.